-ince taking office, President Donald Trump has waged a war on federal workers.
-The record-long government shutdown, which left hundreds of thousands of workers without pay, was the highest-profile attack on federal workers, but it is just one in a long line of examples.
-In May 2018, he attempted to roll back civil service protections and chip away at the rights of unions that represent federal workers through a series of executive orders.
-After a federal court struck down most of the key provisions of those executive orders aimed at federal unions, Trump proposed eliminating the Office of Personnel Management-the primary federal agency charged with managing the federal workforce.
-Critics of the proposal believe this action risks undermining benefits and other protections for federal employees, including rules that maintain an independent, non-partisan civil service.
+Since taking office, President Donald Trump has waged a war on federal workers.
+The record-long government shutdown, which left hundreds of thousands of workers without pay, is only the latest in a long line of examples.
+In May 2018, he attempted to roll back civil service protections and chip away at the rights of unions that represent federal workers through a series of executive orders,1 and then added a fourth order freezing civilian workers' pay for 2019.2